xcart/xcart-docs/_pages/kb_en/general_setup/managing_modules/activating_and_deactivating_modules.md

 2. In this section, find the addon that needs to be activated (for example, **Add to Cart Popup**):
     ![xc5_modules_add2cart_addon_in_mktplce.png]({{site.baseurl}}/attachments/ref_uEnDBBA7/xc5_modules_add2cart_addon_in_mktplce.png)

-3. Switch the On/Off control below the addon name to the "On" state:
+3. Switch the On/Off trigger below the addon name to the "On" state:
     ![xc5_modules_add2cart_is_on.png]({{site.baseurl}}/attachments/ref_uEnDBBA7/xc5_modules_add2cart_is_on.png)

 4. Click the **Save changes** button at the bottom of the screen.
 This starts the activation process which may take a while to complete.
 After it is finished, the addon will be activated in your store and ready to use: